Gathering Dreams

 Making this healthy hot chocolate takes less than 10 minutes.

-You simply need to add all the ingredients to a small pot and place over medium heat.
+You simply need to add all the ingredients to a small pot and place them over medium heat.
 For the first minute, use a whisk to combine well and avoid forming lumps.

 Then switch to a wooden spoon or a spatula.
 This will help you to stop the chocolate from sticking to the bottom of the pan and burning.